 In certain passages, she implies that violence is certainly not the prerogative of sociopaths and empaths go on all kinds of killing spree because of their emotions and feelings.

 She’s not wrong there, either.

 Yet, I don’t buy this relativization.

 Sociopaths, as a group, are potentially more dangerous than empaths and, on net balance, they probably take more from society than they give.

 - Confuses risk-seeking with stupidity and/or incapacity

-As an example of her risk-seeking behavior the author talks about a summer in which she gambled her saving in the stock options by holding when she should have sold and putting all her eggs in one basket.
+As an example of her risk-seeking behavior, the author talks about a summer in which she gambled her saving in the stock options by holding when she should have sold and put all her eggs in one basket.

 As if without a risk-seeking approach, she would have known the correct time to sell.

 Nobody knows the “right” time to sell, and her experience trading is the experience of pretty every single newbie starting out.

 - Pointless bragging

-In the same book she confessed having lost all her savings trading, she also brags of her stock returns.
+In the same book she confessed to having lost all her savings trading, she also brags of her stock returns.

 She started investing seriously in 2004 and averaged 200% more than the S&P 500.

 The author brags that she manages it in spite of being “relatively unsophisticated”.
 But she doesn’t trade on knowledge, but on “special vision”.

 She seems to imply the number back her up.

 She talks about “every year” and “long term success”.

 The book was published in 2013, that’s less than 10 years of data.